Easy DIY Hair Conditioner (That Actually Works)

 - Heat the oil and BTMS mixture over the double boiler until the BTMS has melted.
 Fully stir the ingredients together until well combined and remove from the heat.

 - Test the pH of the conditioner.
-Ideally, you want the pH to be in a good range for both your hair (4.5-5)and for the effectiveness of whatever preservative you are using.
-(I'd suggest choosing a preservative that works at that range rather than adjusting the recipe to suit your preservative.)
+Ideally, you want the pH to be in a good range for both your hair (around 4.5–5) and for the effectiveness of your preservative.
+(It’s easiest to choose a preservative that works in that range rather than adjusting the whole recipe.)
 Adjust the pH down with a couple of drops of lactic acid (or, less likely, up with a solution of NaOH).

 - Bottle your conditioner.
 Wait until fully cooled to cap the bottle to prevent condensation from forming above the conditioner.
 You can now use it as needed!